What are they?

 - Be friendly but professional all the way through the event, from signing in at registration/logging on until you go home/log off.
 Do this even in the “informal” elements, like meals, or meetings with recent hires, as they are still a chance to make a good impression.

-- Show your interpersonal skills, ask questions to, and chat with, employees and your fellow candidates.
-Many employers aim to recruit around half of the candidates they invite to assessment centre, and so there’s a good chance these might be future colleagues around you.
+- Ask questions to, and chat with, employees and your fellow candidates.
+Many employers aim to recruit around half of the candidates they invite to an assessment centre, so there’s a good chance these might be future colleagues around you.
 Enjoy getting to know them!